-A child who is already a U.S. citizen or LPR will not require or be issued a Diversity Visa; you will not be penalized for either including or omitting such family members from your entry.
+A child who is already a U.S. citizen or LPR when you submit your DV entry will not require or be issued a Diversity Visa; you will not be penalized for either including or omitting such family members from your entry.

-Failure to list all children who are eligible will result in disqualification of the principal applicant and refusal of all visa applications in the case at the time of the visa interview.
+Failure to list all children who are eligible or, listing someone who is not your child, will result in disqualification of the principal applicant and refusal of all visa applications in the case at the time of the visa interview.
 See the Frequently Asked Questions for more information about family members.

-See the Frequently Asked Questions for more information about completing your Electronic Entry for the DV-2019 Program.
+See the Frequently Asked Questions for more information about completing your Electronic Entry for the DV-2020 Program.